ray-project/ray/doc/source/ray-air/benchmarks.rst

 We test out the performance across different cluster sizes and data sizes.

+`XGBoost Prediction Script`_
+`XGBoost Cluster configuration` (description)

 ..
-TODO: Link to script and cluster configuration when merged
+TODO: Add script for generating data and running the benchmark.

 .. list-table::